Child Health

 Child health checks

-Dr Isherwood runs a Wednesday afternoon Mother and Baby check clinic- Please contact reception on 0113 221 3510 for booking details
+The Practice runs Mother and Baby check clinics – please contact reception on 0113 221 3510 for booking details

 You will also be offered routine health reviews for your child, with your health visitor, at 6-8 weeks, 8-12 months and 2-2½ years old.